mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 Options (named):

 -h [--help]          Get a description and instructions for this command.
---issue              If specified, then transfer asset cert of ISSUE.
-                     Default is not specified.
 -f [--fee]           Transaction fee. defaults to 10000 ETP bits

 Arguments (positional):